thin-edge/meta-tedge/README.md

 ## Layer Dependencies

 It depends on `meta-networking`, `meta-python` and `meta-oe` layers which are part of `meta-openembedded` layer.
 Since version 0.9.0 the layers requires `meta-rust` to meet the requirements of the rust version in thin-edge.
-Before 0.9.0, the 'meta-rust' layer must be attached only to Honister distro.
+Before 0.9.0, the `meta-rust` layer must be attached only to Honister distro.

 **Note:** Remember to fetch proper branch of `meta-openembedded` layer according to the Yocto version used by the project.